4 Beginning Your Research

 This question involves no research or creative thought.
 It is a simple definition or encyclopedia-type question.

-SOLUTION: Reword topic to require research and creative thought.
+SOLUTION: Reword the topic to require research and creative thought.

 Why should evolution be taught in school?
 OR The concept of evolution should not be taught in school because of its religious connotations.

 Both the research question and the thesis statement clearly take a side on this issue.
-Your research will use the literature to provide reasons why it should (or should not) be taught.
-There is abundant literature on this issue that will provide support for either position.
+Your research will use the literature to argue why it should (or should not) be taught in schools.
+There is abundant literature on this issue that will support either position.

 PROBLEM: The research question is too broad or vague.